 Evidence Needed Related to Your Osteoarthritis

 The first type of medical evidence that the Blue Book directly requests is a complete medical history of your osteoarthritis.
 You should be able to provide the following evidence.
 Records from your physician should include your presenting symptoms, the progression of your disease, as well as the results of a full physical examination.
-The physical examination notes should include:
+The physical examination notes from your osteoarthritis should include:

 - An explanation of any weight-bearing joints involved, such as the hip, knee, or ankle, and how it affects your ambulation and mobility.